kristopolous/db.js/README.md

 <h4>Return value</h4>

 find returns a reference to the objects in the table in an array.
-As a convenience two additional properties are always set:

- * first: corresponding to the first result, ie, `[0]`
- * last: corresponding to the last result, ie, `slice(-1)[0]`
+As a convenience, a `last` property is set corresponding to the last result, ie, `slice(-1)[0]`.  `first` is not set as it is trivial to type in `[0]` and as not to clobber, or make an exception for, the alias function `first` which is to `findFirst` with respect to chaining rules.

 <h4>Booleans</h4>